bpaskin/JavaExamples/README.md

 # JMS20 #
 Exmaple using JMS20 simplified APIs and injecting the JMSContext with Web Services (JAX-WS) and RESTful Services (JAX-RS).
 An MDB is used to move messages from the input Queue to output Queue.

+# ActiveMQ #
+Example of using Active MQ and the Resource Adapter with OpenLiberty/Liberty